-The next Audit and Risk Management Committee Meeting is scheduled to be held on Wednesday 22 April 2020, at the City of Norwood, Payneham, & St Peters, 175 The Parade, Norwood.
+The next Audit and Risk Management Committee Meeting is scheduled to be held on Tuesday 16 June 2020, at the City of Norwood, Payneham, & St Peters, 175 The Parade, Norwood, or via Zoom.

 11. CLOSURE OF MEETING

 There being no other business the meeting closed at 9:08am.